bhaveshjain144/mcqexam/README.md

 # Exam.MCQ
+An innovative online MCQ (Multiple Choice Question) exam platform.
+The platform's main objective is to enable teachers to create MCQ-based exams, while providing users with the opportunity to participate in these online exams in real-time.

 # Features and Functionalities
 1. Exam Creation: Teachers should have the ability to create exams with multiple-choice questions, set the time duration for the exam, and